DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ### 4. Search and apply for teacher training courses

-Use [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) to search for courses in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+[Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 When you have chosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.

 #### First apply for your training place, then apply for your visa

 If you need a visa to train to teach in England, you must have a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.

-On [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses), you can search for courses where student or skilled worker visa sponsorship is available.
+You can [search for courses where student or skilled worker visa sponsorship is available](https://www.gov.uk/find-postgraduate-teacher-training-courses).
 You can also search by location, teaching subject and age group, and for courses which pay a salary.

 Due to rules about immigration, not all providers can accept international applicants – we suggest you contact them before you apply to check.